+Michele, Roxanne, Steve and I received our Basic, Advanced and Instructors ASM certification from Vicki Sanfelipo in Santa Cruz last fall and we all happened to be on this ride together.
 I can tell you that I have personally used my skills in 5 separate incidents – 2 of them being serious accidents.
 Others in our group have reported being called upon in separate incidents of their own.
-Sad to say, we were called upon again, to protect, prepare and serve an injured rider.
+Sad to say we were called upon again, to protect, prepare and serve an injured rider.

 Our entire group sprang into action and fell into our roles, as trained.
-We were already looking to our lead instructor, Roxanne who had the most medical knowledge and she became, defacto, in charge of rider care.
-We, her riding companions, would become ‘scene management; providing traffic control, support and relay of communications where necessary.
-On that note, the communication between us was, for the most part, clear, direct and concise.
+We were already looking to our lead instructor, Roxanne, who had the most medical knowledge.
+She took charge of rider care and we, her riding companions, became scene management; providing traffic control, support and relay of communications where necessary.
+The communication between us was clear, direct and concise.
 Michele fell in with Roxanne providing assessment and care to the rider.
-They had to ‘log roll’ her over while keeping spinal immobilization, as taught to get to her face and held that position until help arrived.
+They had to ‘log roll’ her over while keeping spinal immobilization, as taught, to get to her face and held that position until help arrived.

 Steve and I immediately turned our attention to setting up workable traffic control, staging people where they needed to be to guide traffic to a usable shoulder on this still very busy highway.
-Emergency 911 was called, location given, status of rider assessed by Roxanne and Michele relayed to emergency personnel.
+Emergency 911 was called, location given, and status of rider assessed by Roxanne and Michele was relayed to emergency personnel.
 We asked that a police car be backed, slightly, to allow more room for our shoulder ‘roadway’ to keep traffic moving.
-He complied and this assured a viably clear route and timely response by medical first responders.
-One of our trained ASM members, Angie, directed emergency police, ambulance and fire to where they needed to be to safely access the rider and not block traffic.
+The officer complied and this assured a viably clear route and timely response by medical first responders.
+One of our trained ASM members, Angie, was able to direct emergency police, ambulance and fire to where they needed to be to safely access the rider and not block traffic.
 (AND THEY COMPLIED, ACCORDINGLY!)

-There were some challenges, we found out; as various people stopped to help; some declaring they were first responders, insisting on giving “first aid.”….Hmm…no uniforms or credentials.
+There were some challenges, we found out, as various people stopped to help.
+Some declared they were first responders, insisting on giving “first aid.”….Hmm…no uniforms or credentials.
 Roxanne, being an RN and ASM instructor, wasn’t going to relinquish her role of stabilizing the rider to them.
-However, she and Michele asked questions and then, politely allowed them to assist, if when necessary, until identifiable help arrived.
-This was important as these others wanted to move the rider which could have put her further at risk.
-Had our rider had a spinal injury, which was unknown at the time, this one detail and confidence in our team’s ability to manage her, could have been a crucial factor later in this riders recovery.
+However, she and Michele asked questions and then politely allowed them to assist when necessary until identifiable help arrived.
+This was important, as these others wanted to move the rider, which could have put her further at risk.
+Had our rider had a spinal injury, which was unknown at the time, this one detail and confidence in our team’s ability to manage her could have been a crucial factor later in this riders recovery.
 When uniformed first responders did arrive, they helped the rider onto a gurney and transported her to the hospital.

 Kimberley and Roxanne and Michele